Alattice/RadioHead_IoT/README.md

 Tested using 433MHz ASK tx/rx modules paired with Arduino Uno & Nano

-Requires the RadioHead library (1.84 was used)
+Requires the RadioHead library (1.84 was used).
+These are provided in /packages

-Move RadioHead_IoT folder to your Arduino program libraries (~Arduino/libraries) and restart the IDE.
+Install RadioHead_IoT by using the IDE and 'Install from .zip' under tools.

 ## Lookup Table